Formula

 The calculator displays percent to two decimal places and keeps the original and new values unit-neutral, so it can be used for prices, counts, measurements or index values.

 Where a calculator follows a named legal, trade or industry standard, that standard is cited visibly.
-Otherwise the page uses transparent general arithmetic and states its limits.Percentage change can sound larger or smaller depending on the chosen baseline.
+Otherwise the page uses transparent general arithmetic and states its limits.Master’s Tip: percentage change can sound larger or smaller depending on the chosen baseline.
 A rise from 1 to 2 is a 100% increase, but a fall from 2 to 1 is a 50% decrease.
 Always state the original value when sharing a result.

 Subtract the original value from the new value, divide by the original value, then multiply by 100.